 Dark green leafy vegetables such as mustard greens, lettuce, kale, chicory, spinach, and chard have an abundance of fiber, folate, and carotenoids.
 These nutrients may help protect against cancer of the mouth, larynx, pancreas, lung, skin, and stomach.

 The potent antioxidants in blueberries may have wide value in supporting our health, starting with cancer.
-Antioxidants fight cancer by ridding the body of free radicals before they can do their damage to cells.
+Antioxidants may help fight cancer by ridding the body of free radicals before they can do their damage to cells.
+But more research is needed.
 Try topping oatmeal, cold cereal, yogurt, even salad with blueberries to boost your intake of these healthful berries.